kosmosghost/flatpak-steam-backup.py/README.md

 This is a super simple script that will backup steam game files from the default Steam flatpak directory to a backup directory.

+THS SCRIPT HAS NOT YET BEEN FULLY TESTED!!!
+USE AT YOUR OWN DISCRETION!

 ## Requirements:

 The only requirements are: